 Benefits of Carb Cycling

-Though eating carbs often sounds like a taboo in today’s culture, by only restricting calories and increasing your workouts, you can actually have the opposite effect of what you’re going for.
-Rather than getting stronger and having more energy, cutting calories when you need them most can leave you weaker, fatigued, and actually make you gain weight when you do consume those needed calories.
+Though eating carbs often sounds like a taboo in today’s culture, by restricting carbohydrates and increasing your workouts, you can actually have the opposite effect of what you’re trying to do.
+Rather than getting stronger and having more energy, cutting carbohydrates when you need them most can leave you weaker, fatigued, and actually make you gain weight when you do consume those needed calories.
 Strategically alternating days of higher and lower carb intake to coincide with your workout routine is beneficial for increasing your muscle mass and cutting body fat.
 This helps you be healthier overall, and the muscle you gain now will let you keep burning calories even as you continue to age.
 A double win!

 2. Helps You Lose Weight – and Maintain a Healthy Weight